dadebulba/services-api/README.md

 | `description`              | string | No       | Service description. | NA

-If successful, returns the new created service.
+If successful, returns the newly created service.

 Example response: